pellepelster/hetzner-rds-postgres/README.md

 # Deployment

 For the sake of simplicity we will only focus on the [cloud init](https://cloudinit.readthedocs.io/en/latest/) configuration used to spin up the docker container.
-The supplied terraform configuration is only intended for showcasing this blogpost, in the real world we would not deploy a database with a public available port, but rather resort to a private network where only the application server instances are allowed to access the database.
+The supplied terraform configuration is only intended for showcasing this blog post, in the real world, we would not deploy a database with a publicly available port, but rather resort to a private network where only the application server instances are allowed to access the database.

 ## Storage

 To ease daily operations, the terraform files for the server instance and the storage volumes are divided into two different terraform modules.
-This allows us to destroy and rebuild the whole instance without having to worry about our precious data volumes getting deleted by accident
+This allows us to destroy and rebuild the whole instance without having to worry about our precious data volumes getting deleted by accident.

-The definition for the data volumes follows the already explained architecture with one volume for data and another volume for backup storage.
+The definition of the data volumes follows the already explained architecture with one volume for data and another volume for backup storage:

 <!-- snippet:terraform_data_volumes -->
 ```